zainr6214/zainr6214.github.io/_posts/2018-11-19-weekly-reflection.md

                        ![rockps](/images/rockps.png)

-            <p> This image is the screen shot for my game project its called rock paper scissors
+              This image is the screen shot for my game project its called rock paper scissors

               I created this screen shot by using the url of images found on google and putting